gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = 1.16.0 - 19/Dec/2018 =

-* FEATURE: Added the abilty to create and restore Incremental Backups (Premium version)
+* FEATURE: Added the ability to create and restore Incremental Backups (Premium version)
 * FIX: Work around an issue with 'SSH2 Server Host Key Algorithm Mismatch' occurring with the current phpseclib release by temporarily reverting to an earlier one
 * TWEAK: Improve performance by aggregating separate SQL SELECT queries (previously one for each backup) when loading the settings page
 * TWEAK: internal backup extradata parameter to prevent unwanted PHP notices